Last Updated on

 This is often followed by speculation that “since health care is basically free in Europe, it’s probably unnecessary and a waste of money, right?”

 Unfortunately, that’s all wrong.
-Here’s why I firmly believe that purchasing a good travel insurance policy is necessary for true peace of mind– and to protect your health while you’re in France.
+Here’s why I firmly believe that purchasing a good policy is necessary for true peace of mind– and to protect your health while you’re in France.

 Medical Care Isn’t Free in France